Solatorobo: Red the Hunter: Legacy

 A light novel adaptation of Solatorobo named Red Data Children was published in Dragon Magazine.
 The novel is a prequel to the main game, taking place seven years before the title's main storyline, and was written by Daishi Kitayama and illustrated by Dmyo.
 In November 2012, CyberConnect2 president and CEO Hiroshi Matsuyama revealed at a Bandai Namco press event in Barcelona that his company was interested in developing a follow-up to Solatorobo, confirming they had a story ready despite no finalized platform or release window.
 The mobile phone game Little Tail Story, set in the same universe, was later released in Japan in March 2014, with Red Savarin making a cameo appearance as a playable character in a July 2014 event.
 That same year, characters from Solatorobo also appeared in the Japanese mobile game Road to Dragons by Acquire Corp.

 A proper prequel, only titled Fuga: Melodies of Steel was teased by Hiroshi Matsuyama on the February 2018 issue of Famitsu as part of the Vengeance series.
-This game is set 700 years before the events of Solatorobo.
+This game is set 700 years before the events of Solatorobo and Tail Concerto.
 The game was released in July 2021.